-Andy Baker is an FCS GROUP project manager with twelve years of utility finance consulting experience, serving water, wastewater, stormwater, and non-potable water utilities across the country.
+Andy Baker is an FCS GROUP project manager with thirteen years of utility finance consulting experience, serving water, wastewater, stormwater, and non-potable water utilities across the country.
 Andy specializes in complex financial modeling, including cost-of-service analysis, water budget-based rates, and GIS-based modeling of affordability impacts and service area changes.

 Andy enjoys answering challenging financial questions and has a passion for making capital projects affordable for both utilities and the people they serve.
 During his free time, Andy likes to go for long bike rides in search of the best cinnamon roll Washington has to offer.